Foreign Languages at Pomona College

 The IR Lougne is located in Hahn 103.
 Keys are available to senior majors through Evelyn Khalili, Carnegie 106.

-International Place (Website)
+International Place (I-Place)

 The International Place (I-Place) is an active international, multicultural center for The Claremont Colleges.
 Located on the Claremont McKenna College campus, I-Place is dedicated to increasing understanding and friendship across cultures.
 The center offers a variety of services for international students, scholars, and faculty and offers educational programs and cultural events for the entire community.
 There are over 800 citizens of 96 other countries at all seven Claremont Colleges - so the world comes together at International Place!